IvanCastillo1986/7-1-Module-Three-Practice-Assessment/README.md

 Remember to install your packages correctly so that we will be able to run / compile your app by running npm install, npm start.

 Your app should also have a **clean** console.
 We don't want to see you Warnings, Errors, or Logs.

+*Main goal: I'd like to have the static version of each page done and possibly some of the API calls before implementing routing  (since I haven't yet completed the routing lab / lesson)

+*Stretch goal: I'd like to have all of the API calls finished / read through the rest of the routing lesson so that I know what I need to finish the lab)